 The Committee shall review annually the implementation and operation of this Agreement taking into account the objectives thereof.
 The Committee shall annually inform the CONTRACTING PARTIES to the GATT of developments during the period covered by such reviews.

-The term "government" is deemed to include the competent authorities of the European Economic Community.
+&quot;The term "governments" is deemed to include the competent authorities of the European Economic Community.

 Amendments